pranaykasturi/mosaik-heatpump/README.rst

 * Use starting values if necessary.
 Also, if you build up your model step by step you will see, where starting values are useful and where you can skip on them.

-** design parameters - 'v' (constant part load pumping in comment') & 'T', do they impact the result?
-Are they the reason for divergent results for high temp water & air heat pumps?**

 Getting help
 ------------